fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 {{< highlight "python" >}}
 from sys import getsizeof

-# Inefficent way 💩: Using a list ❌
+# Inefficient version 💩: Using a list ❌
 numbers_list = [n for n in range(42_000)]
 sum(numbers_list) # 881979000
 getsizeof(numbers_list) # 351064 bytes

-# Efficient way 🔥: Use a generator ✅
+# Efficient version 🔥: Use a generator ✅
 numbers_generator = (num for num in range(42_000))
 sum(numbers_generator) # 881979000
 getsizeof(numbers_generator) # 112 bytes